-Our puppy health program is designed to help get your puppy started on the right path to a long and healthy life.
+Our puppy health program is designed to help get your new fur baby started on the right path to a long and healthy life.
 The first few months are a critical period in your puppy’s development, and we can give you the support and tools necessary to help him or her grow into a well-mannered, healthy dog, including information and advice on nutrition, training, behaviour, and socialization.

 We recommend spaying or neutering your pet at six months of age.
 Spaying your female dog helps prevent uterine infections and decreases the risk of cancer, especially doing it before their first heat.
 Neutering your male dog prevents testicular cancer as well as other prostate problems.
-Not to mention, neutering your pet often reduces undesirable behaviors caused by high levels of testosterone.
+It also reduces undesirable behaviors caused by high levels of testosterone.

 Recommended Care for an Adult Dog

 Bringing your pet in for an annual diagnostic and wellness checkup can help reassure you that your dog or cat is healthy or help us detect hidden diseases or conditions early.
 Early detection can improve the prognosis of many diseases, keep medical costs down, and help your pet live longer.
 Many dogs are good at hiding signs that something is wrong, so subtle changes in their health or behaviour might be easy to overlook.
 And, depending on the disease, some pets don’t show any symptoms.